ronospace/Flow-Ai/IMPLEMENTATION_COMPLETE.md

 - **🔮 Future-Ready**: Foundation for advanced personalization
 - **💡 User-Centric**: Transparent, actionable insights

-The Flow iQ AI Engine is now equipped with state-of-the-art prediction capabilities that will significantly enhance the user experience while maintaining the reliability and performance expected from a production health app.
+The Flow Ai AI Engine is now equipped with state-of-the-art prediction capabilities that will significantly enhance the user experience while maintaining the reliability and performance expected from a production health app.

 ---